ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

 ~~~~~~~~~~~~~~~~~

 Every vendor can customize the 'Ceph dashboard' to his needs.
 No matter if
-Logo, HTML-Template or Typescript, every file inside the frontend folder can be
+logo, HTML-Template or TypeScript, every file inside the frontend folder can be
 replaced.

 To replace files, open ``./frontend/angular.json`` and scroll to the section